The Dawns Here Are Quiet (1972 film): Filming

-Director Stanislav Rostotskiy persuaded the actresses to strip naked for the bathhouse scene.
+Rostotskiy persuaded the actresses to strip naked for the bathhouse scene.
+In Soviet cinema of that period, such explicit filming of a naked female body was very rarely allowed, but the director of the picture pursued certain artistic goals.
+He explained the essence of the scene to the actresses (who had to be persuaded to undress in front of the camera) this way: "Girls, I need to show where the bullets are gonna go.
+Not into men's bodies, but into women's bodies that are supposed to give birth."
 He promised that only he and a cameraman would stay in the bathhouse to shoot from a barrel from one point.
 However, as soon as the women undressed, the cameraman could not stand it and climbed out of the barrel.